 Kate holds degrees in English Literature from The University of North Carolina at Chapel Hill (BA, summa cum laude) and King’s College London (MA).
 She completed her LLB at Queen Mary University of London, where she achieved the top result in her year in both years of study.
 She completed the BPTC (Outstanding) at BPP Law School.

-Kate is regularly instructed in the Family Court, with a focus on both public and private children cases.
+Kate is regularly instructed in the Family Court, with a focus on public and private children cases.
 She acts for parents, local authorities and children’s guardians in all stages of public care proceedings, and has advised and acted in complex private child disputes.
 She also appears in forced marriage proceedings, and in matters invoking the inherent jurisdiction of the High Court in relation to deprivation of liberty orders for children in care.

 Kate has a particular interest in the intersection of family law and human rights: she has advised on claims against local authorities under the HRA 1998, and has acted in matters involving publicity and freedom of speech in relation to family proceedings.

 Kate has regularly appeared in the County Courts in small claims, fast-track trials, and civil applications in both the fast- and multi-track.
 During her pupillage she obtained particular experience in claims for historical child sex abuse (under the supervision of Susannah Johnson) and claims in personal injury against the Ministry of Defence (under the supervision of Adam Walker).
 She regularly acts both for and against local authorities in public liability claims.
+Her clinical negligence practice includes acting and advising in multi-track claims involving expert evidence in multiple disciplines.

 She has an efficient and effective approach to paperwork and is able to produce precise and detailed written pleadings and advices in circumstances where time is of the essence.